HenryJaiyeoba/simFlight/README.md

 ## Overview

-simFlight is designed to provide a beginner-friendly, scalable, and educational platform for learning about aircraft control systems.
+easyflight is designed to provide a beginner-friendly, scalable, and educational platform for learning about aircraft control systems.
 It features both virtual simulation capabilities and integration with X-Plane through the X-Plane Connect plugin.

 ## Features